learninglab-dev/the-resources/data/resources/people/mike-o/Automator_Batch_Rename.md

 ![](https://files.slack.com/files-pri/T0HTW3H0V-F01KU6Q13MZ/screen_shot_2021-01-25_at_4.43.10_pm.png?pub_secret=2d11e55f8e)

-That will run very quickly, and once completed you should see that your files have been renamed in the way that we had intended: the name of the Parent folder first, then the Child folder and then 001; 002; 003; and so on for each file of your child folder (with all three parts separated by underscores).
+That Service will run very quickly, and once completed you should see that your files have been renamed in the way that we had intended: the name of the Parent folder first, then the Child folder and then 001; 002; 003; and so on for each file of your child folder (with all three parts separated by underscores).

 Here is how that looks once completed: